KauzClay/docs-tap/supply-chain/platform-engineering/tutorials/my-first-component.hbs.md

 packaging it as a Carvel package.
 Subsequently, it initiates a pull request to transfer the Carvel package to a GitOps repository, facilitating the installation of the built package on the Run clusters.

-In this tutorial, We will create a component that we can use in our supplychain for unit testing our Maven apps.
+In this tutorial, we will create a component that we can use in our supplychain for unit testing our Maven apps.
 We will create a component called `maven-unit-tester` and that will run unit tests on the source pulled by the `source-git-provider` stage.

 ```